CONSTITUTION (Amended November 16, 2021)

 1. Must enter at MASO Class 3 if there is two calendar years or less from the time they became a USSF Grass Roots Official and complete a MASO Approved Training course.

-2. May enter MASO as a non-Class 1 if there is more than two calendar years have passed since he became a USSF Level Grassroots official.
-The applicant must complete a MASO Approved Training course; and successfully pass an exam approved by the Director of Referee Development at the completion of that training course
+2. May enter MASO as an Associate Official if there is more than two calendar years have passed since he became a USSF Level 8 official.
+The applicant must complete a MASO Approved Training course; and successfully pass National Federation of High Schools on-line rules test.

 3. May enter as a MASO Class 1 official if they are a USSF Regional Referee or higher, Official and completes a MASO approved Training course; and passes the MASO Class 1 written and field tests.